Frequently Asked Questions

 What are the risks involved?

 A termination is considered to be a safe, low-risk procedure, particularly if done in early pregnancy (up to 12 weeks).
-In later pregnancies the risks rise, however they are still low.

 There is usually some bleeding and it is quite common to have cramps (like period pain) for a short while afterwards, and painkillers can help.
 Some women feel tired or sick after the procedure so it’s advisable to plan to rest afterwards.
 If you are experiencing excessive bleeding or severe pain, contact us as soon as possible.